-Atlanta officer says not 'state's witness' in Rayshard Brooks case, contradicting prosecutor
+Atlanta officer says he is not 'state's witness' in Rayshard Brooks case

 Howard had highlighted Brosnan’s cooperation as “something remarkable”, adding that the officer had “now become a state’s witness.
 He has decided to testify on behalf of the state in this case.”

-Don Samuel, Brosnan’s lawyer, said that was not true.
+Brosnan’s lawyer said that was not true.

 While his client had told Howard’s office “everything” during a lengthy interview and would cooperate with the Georgia Bureau of Investigation’s probe, he had not agreed to be “state’s witness,” the lawyer said.